 - Scar contractures – this type of permanent scar occurs when the skin shrinks or become stretched, for example, the skin over the knee shrinking after it has been damaged in a fire.
 This means that it would be difficult to move the knee joint because of the scar.

 - Keloid scars – these are large, dark coloured welts that are caused by skin healing without proper stitches or dressings.
-These scars can be both cosmetic in nature, and if they are in areas such as a joint, can also stop the joint functioning properly.
+These scars can be both cosmetics in nature, and if they are in areas such as a joint, can also stop the joint functioning properly.

 Permanent Scarring Caused by an Accident at Work

 Take a look at the table above, which show the most common causes of an accident at work.
 Almost all of these types of accidents could result in an injury that could produce permanent scarring.
 And if they do, you can claim workers comp scar money.
-And although claiming for stitches is possible, in this guide we are more concerned with actual permanent scarring.
+And although claiming for stitches is possible, in this guide we are more concerned with permanent scarring.

 Accident Claims UK has decades of experience in claiming for work-related injuries for our clients, including those that have an aspect of permanent scarring.
-Call us on the number at the bottom of this page so we can help you claim for a scar that was caused by an accident at work.
+Call us on the number at the bottom of this page so we can help you claim for a scar that was caused by accident at work.